qcargile/Chrome-Blood/Modlist/Tweaking Mod Settings.md

 ---

 ## 🧠 HUD & UI

-### `HUD Painter`
-- Used to **recolor** the HUD.
-- Several presets are included for users to choose from.
-- Change your preset using the HUD Painter button on the main menu.
-After changing presets, you **MUST** restart your game for changes to completely take effect, or you will crash.

 **Q: On the *Immersive* profile my HUD is missing — why?**
 **A:** Two mods hide/lock HUD elements: